Sex Crimes in Cincinnati

 - Envelopes and labels for storing and delivering evidence

 A doctor’s first priority will be treating any injuries the alleged victim sustained.
 Then, the victim can participate in some or all of the rape kit exam and collection process.
 It is up to the victim whether they want to undergo a rape kit exam at no cost to them, as well as whether they want to file a police report regarding the sexual assault.
 Prosecutors often rely heavily on rape kit evidence to pursue charges and convictions.
 However, rape kits can be compromised if a victim changed clothes, showered, or took other actions before undergoing the examination.
+The alleged victims has certain rights when submitting to sexual assault testing.

 Interrogations and polygraphs - While physical evidence is highly persuasive in sex crime cases, so can be information provided by the defendant.
 You can bet that law enforcement officers will try to interrogate a suspect to get a confession or incriminating information.
 It is important for all suspects or arrestees to remember that they have the right to remain silent, as well as the right to call for a criminal defense lawyer to be present for all police questioning.
 Even if you know you did nothing wrong, it is all too common for people to say the wrong thing out of nervousness or seem like they are lying even if they are not.
-Anything you say to police can - and likely will - be used against you, so it’s almost always better to remain silent until you have legal representation.
+Anything you say to the police can - and likely will - be used against you, so it’s almost always better to remain silent until you have legal representation.

-Witness interviews - Police officers and investigators will also want to interview anyone who potentially witnessed the events leading up to or after a sexual assault, anyone who may have knowledge of the incident, or who may be willing to share other helpful information to determine whether a crime occurred.
+Witness interviews - Police officers and investigators will also want to interview anyone who potentially witnessed the events leading up to or after a sexual assault, who may have knowledge of the incident, or who may be willing to share other helpful information to determine whether a crime occurred.
 Witnesses may be brought to the stand at trial, as well, for either the prosecution or the defense.
 What they say in their initial interviews will be highly important for any later testimony they give, as you want to ensure it is consistent.

 Resources - There are many other methods for investigating alleged sex crimes and gathering evidence to seek a conviction.
 The following are some resources in and around Cincinnati regarding these investigations: